mouradboutrid/-TurboGuard/docs/source/tutorials/quickstart.rst

 .. code-block:: python

-   # The dashboard automatically loads sample data
+   # wheen you upload your dataset
    # You'll see:
    # - 21 sensor channels from turbofan engines
    # - Multiple engine units with different operating conditions